-To schedule an appointment please call or stop in during regular working hours, 8 am - 12 noon and 1 pm to 5 pm.
+To schedule an appointment please call 941-487-4254 or stop in during regular working hours, 8 a.m. to noon and 1-5 p.m.
 You may leave a message on our voice mail after business hours.
 We will get back with you at the earliest opportunity.
 Individual and couples therapy appointments are generally for 45-50 minutes and are typically scheduled once per week at a time you and your therapist agree upon.
-That appointment time is a standing time each week and will be reserved for you until you no longer want it or you have terminated treatment.
 If you are 20 minutes late for an appointment, you will not be seen that day, but are welcome to reschedule.

-If you cannot make a scheduled appointment, it is your responsibility to call (941) 487-4254 to cancel.
+If you cannot make a scheduled appointment, it is your responsibility to call 941-487-4254 to cancel.
 If you forget an appointment, call as soon as possible to reschedule.
-If you miss your appointment and do not call to reschedule, your standing appointment time will not be held for you, and there is no guarantee your therapist will have another available appointment time.
+If you miss your appointment and do not call to reschedule, there is no guarantee your therapist will have another available appointment time.
 If this occurs, you may choose to be placed on the waitlist and reassigned; you may use our emergency counseling services in the meantime.

-In accordance with our mission, if we determine that your treatment needs require resources or competencies beyond what we can provide, (e.g., medically, level of severity, pharmacologically, legally, etc) we will assist with a referral to an appropriate mental health provider.
+If we determine that your treatment needs require resources or competencies beyond our scope of practice, (e.g., medically, level of severity, pharmacologically, legally, etc.) we will assist with a referral to those resources.

-Students presenting such conditions will be referred to appropriate resources in the community at the discretion of the Director of the Center.
-Students are responsible for paying the costs incurred for services and treatment provided through outside agencies.
+Students presenting such conditions will be referred to appropriate resources in the community and are responsible for paying the costs incurred for services and treatment provided through outside agencies.

 Unsafe Behavior and Denial of Services